Carry forward - our top five frequently asked questions

 4. Can an individual use carry forward if the tapered annual allowance applies?

 Carry forward can still be used if the taper applies, you simply substitute the tapered annual allowance for the standard annual allowance in the calculations.
-The taper was introduced in tax year 2016/17.
+The taper was introduced in tax year 2016/17 and the income limits have changed over time

 5. Do you need to inform the pension provider or HMRC if you’re using carry forward?